BYUI-ECEN-361/ECEN-361-EEProm-Final/README.md

 # ECEN-361 Practical Exam:  EEPROM

 ## Overview / Objective
-This project is proposed as an alternative to the final exam in ECEN-361.
+This project is proposed as an alternative to the final written exam in ECEN-361, or as extra-credit for those that want to do both.
 This exercise is designed to demonstrate:

 * Understanding of STM32 programming, I/O interfacing
 * Ability to read an unfamiliar datasheet to interpret timing diagrams and operational specifications